 These light electronic pulses stimulate neurotransmitters that act as chemical messengers that influence and connect your nerve cells.
-These neurons have the ability to sooth or stimulate your your entire body, head to toe.
+These neurons have the ability to sooth or stimulate your entire body, head to toe.
 The regular waves pulsing from the Chill Pill send the message that it’s time to relax and let the tension melt away.

 How to Use the Chill Pill

 The Chill Pill can be used in two ways – as an immediate response to a panic attack or anxious situation, and as a long-term therapy that may help with insomnia, depression and anxiety.